hms-networks/flexy-osisoft-connector/README.md

 #### FTP Configuration
 If you wish to manually edit your ConnectorConfig.json file or you have a saved ConnectorConfig.json file from another Flexy you can load your ConnectorConfig.json file on the flexy in the /usr/ directory via FTP.

-### Flexy Clock Settings
+### Flexy Configuration
-The Flexy's clock must be set to Coordinated Universal Time (UTC) in order to post accurate timestamps to OSIsoft.
-This can be done manually on the Flexy's websever under Setup->System->Main->General->Date & Time or NTP can be used if there is an internet connection available.
-NTP is setup in Setup->System->Main->Net services->NTP (time).
-If using NTP time make sure the GMT Offset is set to zero hours
+The Flexy must have a FTP user created to be used by the application in order to post accurate timestamps to OSIsoft.
+This can be done manually on the Flexy's websever under Setup->Users page through the "Add" button.
+The added user login should be specified in the EwonConfig section of the readme.
+By default, the credentials are "FtpUser" for the username and "FtpPassword" for the password.
+Check all global rights option check boxes when creating this user.

 ### Installation